shinuki4/building-portfolio/README.md

 However, I've used Spring MVC and had some memories about how that kind of app are built even if it's not completely alike that experience helped me a lot.
 - Configuring correctly the app was also something which take some time
 - Understanding what was the completion stage and how they are resolve was a bit challenging.
-- the biggest issue was probably to learn all those concept and new framework
+- the biggest issue was probably to learn all those concept and new framework in small amount of time + managing my current work

+you can see the git commit list on the following page https://github.com/shinuki4/building-portfolio/commits/master

 I m really glad to have done this app and achieved it !